-In our view, the information commonly available from both SAP and SAP surrogates (those that make money from SAP, Deloitte, Accenture, Gartner, Forrester) is of deficient quality.
-SAP and their proxies provide “negative information” all the time.
+In our view, the information commonly available from both SAP and SAP surrogates (those that make money from SAP, Deloitte, Accenture, Gartner, and Forrester) is of deficient quality.
+SAP and its proxies provide “negative information” all the time.
 It is both information designed to get companies to make decisions against their interests and information that is both false and designed to take business away from the competition.

 Therefore, what is “positive” or “negative” is dependent upon one’s perspective.
 The “positive” declaration of one course of action is necessarily a negative statement towards other action sources.